 QT_QUICK_BACKEND or the legacy

-When in doubt which backend is in use, enable basic scenegraph information logging via the
+To find out which backend is in use, you can enable basic scene graph information logging via the

 QSG_INFO environment variable or the

-Note: Adaptations other than OpenGL will typically come with a set of limitations since they are unlikely to provide a feature set 100% compatible with OpenGL.
-However, they may provide their own specific advantages in certain areas.
-Refer to the sections below for more information on the various adaptations.
+Note: Typically, adaptations other than the default one come with a set of limitations as they are unlikely to provide a feature set that's 100% compatible with OpenGL.
+However, these adaptations may provide their own specific advantages in certain areas.
+For more information on the various adaptations, refer to the sections below.

-The OpenVG adaptation is an alternative renderer for Qt Quick 2 that will renderer the contents of the scene graph using OpenVG commands to provide hardware-acclerated 2D vector and raster graphics.
-The details for this adaptation are available here: OpenVG Adaptation
+The OpenVG adaptation is an alternative renderer for Qt Quick 2 that renders the contents of the scene graph using OpenVG commands to provide hardware-accelerated 2D vector and raster graphics.
+For more details, see OpenVG Adaptation.